Manufacturing facility : 12515 Maxim Drive, Houston , Texas, 77065

 If you do the conversion at home work cautiously and test fire a lot from low position (away from face) at least for the first 50 rounds, ALWAYS USE EYE PROTECTION as an over filed end cap could fail and let go of the recoil rod to the rear in direction of the shooter's face.

-The end cap can always fail (it happened on another gun with a RUBBER end cap, never with an ALUMINUM end cap) but if you wear eye protection the recoil rod will come out of the rear and barely will touch the goggles (if you are pointing the gun at eye level).
+The end cap can possibly fail (it happened on another gun with a RUBBER end cap but never with an ALUMINUM end cap) but if you wear eye protection the recoil rod will come out of the rear and barely will touch the goggles (if you are pointing the gun at eye level).

 Forewarned is forearmed.

 See the design of the two SB Tactical braces here:

 We tested yesterday our latest build, the Sten MK5 Commando pistol.

 A gun exactly like this was issued to French Foreign Legion and other French Commando units at the end of the WW2 and following wars.
 The rear grip was called "poignee de commando" (guess it is something like "Commando Grip").
 It was a MK2 grip installed on a MK5 to have a short SMG for close assault duty.

 This gun can be ordered in pistol or rifle version (16" barrel).

 We strongly advice to order the 16" SOE version with fake silencer tube (coming soon) which is very similar to the Sten MK6 issued to SAS (Australian) units in the Vietnam War.
 The long barrel "ant eater" version does not look good on this gun, at least in our opinion.

 One of our customers ordered one of our HK53 clones (M53) in 5,56 cal. and liked the gun so much that he decided to add a SBT5A brace.